Pope Innocent VIII: Canonizations

 In 1484, Innocent granted formal approval for the local veneration of Catherine of Vadstena, recognizing her cult and affirming her status within the traditions of regional religious devotion—a significant step toward legitimizing her sanctity within the broader framework of the Catholic Church.
 In 1485, at Emperor Frederick III's request, Innocent canonized Leopold III.

 Consistories

 Innocent VIII named eight cardinals in one consistory which was held on 9 March 1489; the pope named three of those cardinals in pectore (one of whom being a successor in Giovanni de' Medici who became Pope Leo X) with two of them having their names released after the pope died to ensure that they could vote in the 1492 conclave.

 Death

 By July 1492, Innocent had become very skinny.
 To Filippo Valori, he had become 'an inert mass of flesh, incapable of assimilating any nourishment but a few drops of milk from a young woman's breast'.

 He then soon developed a fever and died.
+A possibly apocryphal story stated that Innocent's physician drew the blood from three young boys to transfuse it into the Pope but the treatment failed and all four involved died.